When I am Among the Trees

 Pixabay

 Dawn Browning, Ph.D., C-IAYT is a research ecologist, certified yoga therapist, and one of just 12 certified Pranayama Teachers in the Gitananda Yoga tradition.
-With over 36 years of lived expertise in Type 1 diabetes, she helps high-achieving women restore energy, rhythm, and self-trust—bridging science, breath, and botanicals into modern ritual.
+With nearly 38 years of lived experience with Type 1 diabetes, she helps high-achieving women steady their energy and reconnect with self-trust through science-rooted breath and botanicals.
+Dr. Dawn is based in Las Cruces, NM, and serves clients worldwide.

 Latest posts by Dawn Browning (see all)